top of page

 I see yeast infections as the body's way of alarming us and calling out for deeper support and attention to our vaginal health.

-Every single thing we do every single day is considered our rhythm.
+Everything we do every single day is considered our rhythm.
 These rhythms are our choices and our exposures, and they shape the health of our vaginal ecosystem.
-When something is occurring in our environment or from our own habits that causes imbalance or just doesn't work with our body, our body wisely gives us a signal in the form of a yeast overgrowth.
+When something in our environment or our own habits causes imbalance or just doesn't work with our body, our body wisely gives us a signal in the form of yeast overgrowth.

 It's our body's way of saying, "Hey, something needs to change."
 I encourage members to stop viewing yeast infections as an irritating condition that needs to be quieted with medication or cream.